top of page

 Sample USVI Itinerary

-Day 1) Pick Up at Yacht Haven travel to Magen’s Bay
+Day 1) Pick Up at Yacht Haven Grande Travel to Magens Bay

-Magen’s Bay has a beautiful white sandy beach complete with a beach bar and restaurant.
-This is a great spot for the inflatable hotdog pulled behind the dinghy, Navbow underwater scooter and great snorkeling.
+Magens Bay has a beautiful white sandy beach complete with a beach bar and restaurant.
+This is a great spot for the inflatable hotdog pulled behind the dinghy, LEFEET underwater scooter and great snorkeling.

 Day 3) Cruz Bay travel to Maho Bay